esmith8/esmith8/README.md

 - 👋 Hi, I’m @esmith8
-- 👀 I’m interested in computer science, linux, typing, and learning new things.
+- 👀 I’m interested in statistics, data analysis, and econometrics.
 - 🌱 I’m currently learning how to survive CS in CS 3100 and CS 3140.
 My ultimate goal is to go into statistics but I can't until I get out of the Engineering School.
 - 💞️ I’m looking to collaborate on anything that I can help with.